VivianoRiccardo/ChessTracker/README.md

 Here you can define the client_id and client_secret for the api interaction (At the moment {07/03/2024} only twitch is available)

+## firefox_profile.json

+Here you just select the path of your firefox directory where you have a profile logged into chesscom

 # GeckoDriver

 ```